-On May 6, 1874, after the house was completed, it was purchased from James Tobey by Edward S. Rand, and he and his wife, Elizabeth (Arnold) Rand, made it their home.
+Edmund S. Rand purchased 119 Marlborough from James Tobey on May 6, 1874, and he and his wife, Elizabeth (Arnold) Rand, made it their home.
 They previously had lived at the Hotel Pelham (southwest corner of Tremont and Boylston).

 They continued to live at 119 Marlborough during the 1877-1878 winter season, but moved thereafter.
 By 1880, they were living at 39 Fort Avenue in Roxbury.
 He and his wife were killed on January 18, 1884, in the wreck of the steamer City of Columbus off Gay’s Head at Martha’s Vineyard.
 Their son, Rev. Charles A. Rand, his wife, Jennie (Wing) Rand, and their daughter, Frances M. Rand, also were killed.

 On December 28, 1878, 119 Marlborough was acquired from Edward Rand by Thomas Wigglesworth, a shipping merchant in the East India and Calcutta trade.
 He was unmarried and lived at 1 Park.
 Thomas Wigglesworth held a mortgage on 119 Marlborough and several other properties owned by Edward Rand, who released his interest in the properties, possibly in lieu of foreclosure.